GindeLab/EASE_2025_Data_paper/README.md

 4. Check the output files for results

 ## Data Flow
-1. Raw bug reports are collected from `bugs-2025-02-23.csv`
+1. Raw bug reports are collected from `Sample_Dataset/bugs-2025-02-23.csv`
-2. Metadata is extracted using `Get_meta_data.py`
+2. Metadata is extracted using scripts in `Meta_Data_Gather/`
-3. Bug reports are scored using `CTQRS_Scoring_Code.py`
+3. Bug reports are scored using `Scoring_reports/CTQRS_Scoring_Code.py`
-4. Developer reputation is analyzed using `reputation.py`
+4. Developer reputation is analyzed using scripts in `Contributor_information_Gather/`
-5. Results are stored in MongoDB and can be visualized using `vis.py`
+5. Results are stored in MongoDB and can be visualized using `Visualize_Data/Visualizations.py`